 - Chargers & Cables When under sail and not connected to shore power, you will not be able to use the regular plugs on board, so you will need to pack a 12V Car USB charger.
-If travelling from the UK & Ireland, you will need adaptors for European plugs.
-Most yachts also allow you to connect your phones etc. to the music system, however, you will need an AUX cable.
+If travelling from the UK & Ireland or the USA, you will need adaptors for European plugs.
+Most yachts also allow you to connect your phones etc. to the music system via bluetooth, however, you may also need an AUX cable.

 What if I get seasick?

 This probably is the first thought that every beginner sailor has before their first time on board.

 We get it; spending a whole week on a boat can be quite scary, however, this thought shouldn’t stop you from having an amazing time.